 - 100 per cent of our research has been rated world leading or internationally excellent for it's impact on society (REF2014)

-- 96% of our BSc Biology students were satisfied or very satisfied with the teaching on their course
+93% of BSc Biology students were satisfied or very satisfied with the teaching of their course

-- 97% of our BSc Biology students were satisfied or very satisfied with the learning resources on their course
+98% of BSc Biology students were satisfied or very satisfied with the overall quality of their course

 “I would definitely recommend Southampton, it’s been really good and the facilities are really great.
 It’s small enough to feel like home but big enough for you to spread your wings.”Brittany Camp - BSc Biology, 2015